About National Karate

 That tradition of top fighters and form competitors continues today with dozens of NK Black Belts holding top World Rankings and Championships.
 Although most students do not desire to be world-class competitors, it is nice to know that the training they are receiving is of world-class quality.

-To Chicago!
+To Illinois!

-Tohtz & Cooke World ChampionsIn 1995, the National Karate Schools expanded to the Chicago suburbs under the direction of Master Cristian Nelson, where there are now 4 full time schools and many satellite locations including park districts and schools.
+Tohtz & Cooke World ChampionsIn 1995, the National Karate Schools expanded to the Chicago suburbs under the direction of Master Cristian Nelson, where there are now 5 full time schools and many satellite locations including park districts and schools.
 A good benchmark of student quality is competition, and the Illinois schools have followed in the great National Karate tradition of producing martial arts champions.
 The Chicago area National Karate Schools have produced many world and nationally ranked champions.
-The Illinois schools have also been named the “Best Martial Arts Schools” by local media for 11 years in a row!
+The Illinois schools have also been named the “Best Martial Arts Schools” by local media for 13 years in a row!

 About Master Nelson